Edible Holiday Gift Idea # 1-Roasted Beetroot, Orange & Spice Chutney

 - 3 preserving jars & a pair of surgical gloves

-Fill the steralized jars with the chutney and seal well.
-If sterlized well and sealed straight away it will keep for up to a year.
+- Fill the sterilized jars with the chutney and seal well.
+If sterilized well and sealed straight away it will keep for up to a year.
 Anyway you will know when you open the jar.
-Refrigferate once opened.
+Refrigerate once opened.

-Beetroot chutney is the perfect condiment served with an assortiment of cheese, meat, game, chicken & stews.
+- Beetroot chutney is the perfect condiment served with an assortment of cheese, meat, game, chicken & stews.
 The only limit is your imagination!

 Waaaaawwwwwwwawwawaa!!!